Genesis 3:1-4:26 ~ Matthew 2:13-3:6 ~ Psalm 2:1-12 ~ Proverbs 1:7-9

 In Genesis chapter 4 we read about the first murder of humankind - Cain killing his own brother Abel in a premeditative way.
 This is a clear demonstration of The Fall and how sin lives in the hearts of men and women - and can only be redeemed and forgiven today through faith in Jesus and through God's grace.
 Many of you probably asked yourselves, why didn't God look with favor on Cain's offering?
 Commentaries I've read suggest that Cain's offering was a careless or thoughtless offering whereas Abel's offering was a choice or generous offering.
 And God saw the motivation and heart attitude of both men as they brought their offering.
 It seems that God is looking straight into Cain's heart as he says this in verses 6 and 7: "Why are you so angry?" the LORD asked him.
 "Why do you look so dejected?
 You will be accepted if you respond in the right way.
 But if you refuse to respond correctly, then watch out!
 Sin is waiting to attack and destroy you, and you must subdue it."
 That is a scary thought - sin waiting to attack and destroy.
 In the NIV it translates "sin is crouching at your door."
 Let us be watchful and prayerful to not be overtaken by sin, but to respond correctly to the grace and strength given us through Jesus.
 Below is a modern image by an unknown artist of Cain just after killing Abel.
 Do you see the contrast of light & dark and which way Cain is facing?
 This is a powerful image to consider...:

 Genesis 4:17 - "Cain made love to his wife, and she became pregnant and gave birth to Enoch.
 Cain was then building a city, and he named it after his son Enoch." - brings up the big question of "Where did Cain's wife come from?"
 The short answer to this is that his wife was a sister, niece, great-niece, or family member of some sort, which brings up the next question about why was there inter-family marriage in the Bible.
 Let me refer you to 3 great website links to give you more in-depth answers on these questions.
-Please do read the short answer at this link, the long answer at this link, and another short answer at this link to these questions regarding Cain's wife.
+Please do read the long answer at this link and a short answer at this link to these questions regarding Cain's wife.

 In chapter 4 verse 19 polygamy enters history: "Lamech married two women--Adah and Zillah."
 Polygamy clearly went against God's divine intention of monogamy in Genesis chapter 2:24 - "For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh."
 God's original plan early on in the Bible is monogamy in marriage.
 We will see many cases of polygamy this year as we read through the One Year Bible - this is humankind thwarting God's will - which we will also see in many ways throughout our readings this year.
 I think sometimes we can get hung up on the "strange stuff" we read about in the Bible - but one important point to make is this - The Bible records both God's will and teachings, and people's sin.
 So if we happen to read about people's sin in the Bible, as we do here in verse 19 with Lamech's polygamy, please don't confuse this with this being God's will.
 It's people's sin.
 And we'll see this again in the Bible - fortunately we have a loving God who sent his son, Jesus, to save us from our sins.
 Heavy that they are...